jeffreycbw/palm_oil_price/README.md

 Using docker, airflow postgresql and sklearn for this project to forecast palm oil spot price for 3 months

 Steps To Run and View Results on Airflow:
-This is tested successfuly on linux ubuntu os.
+(Note This is tested successfuly on linux ubuntu os)
 1. In terminal, change the active directory to the folder that contains the docker-compose.yml

 2. In terminal, run 'docker-compose build'